Search & View Record Lists

 • Tax Parcels: All records are displayed

-• Permits/Projects/Planning/Zoning Records: Any record with a status of open, pending, or approved is displayed
+• Permits, Projects, Planning, and Zoning Records: Any record with a status of open, pending, or approved is displayed

 • All Inspections: Any inspection with a status of open, pending, requested, to be canceled, or rescheduled will appear.
 This applies to all modules that use inspections